caitlinmeyer/2021/_pages/about.md

 featured_image: /images/demo/about.jpg
 ---

-## About Me
 I am an experienced instructor and instructional designer with a background in librarianship and communications.
 I’ve taught audiences from high school and undergraduate students to physicians and university faculty and am well-versed in creating engaging learning experiences in online, in person, and hybrid environments.
 I learn technology quickly, am detail-oriented, and am enthusiastic about taking on new challenges.

 Outside of work, I'm a self-taught illustrator, printmaker, and quilter.
 I'm big into hiking, camping, checking out [new breweries](https://drive.google.com/open?id=1HfRg6F2EaqD8rMgdYwJWRZ6fwvU&usp=sharing), going to bluegrass festivals, and playing competetive pinball [(poorly)](http://crap.league.papa.org/playerInfo/113).